ATLnwslVIPs/ATLnwslVIPs.github.io/pages/pages-root-folder/about.md

 ### The Goal ###

-Atlanta United has quickly built one of the strongest soccer identities in the United States.
+Atlanta has quickly built one of the strongest soccer identities in the United States.
-The goal of **ATLUTD VIPs** is to preserve that story — and provide resources that help supporters understand the full picture, not just match by match but across seasons and years.
+The goal of **Atlanta NWSL VIPs** is to preserve that story — and provide resources that help supporters understand the full picture, not just match by match but across seasons and years.

 ### Thank You ###